irboi746/Blog/docs/PG/Linux - Cassios.md

 # Cassios

->OffSec Difficulty : Intermediate
->Community Difficulty : Very Hard
+>OffSec Difficulty : Intermediate | Community Difficulty : Very Hard | Personal Rating : Intermediate

 If you pay close attention to detail, you will be done before lunch.
 Otherwise, you will also be done before lunch... next week.